 While most hot tub chemicals are the same as those used to maintain swimming pools, the maintenance routine and how a hot tub works differ from those of a pool.

-This article will cover how to clean hot tubs and filters, hot tub chemicals, monitoring and maintaining chemical levels, water circulation, hardware maintenance, and safety measures.
-We have included all hot tub maintenance supplies.
+This article will cover how to clean hot tubs and filters, hot tub chemicals, monitoring and maintaining chemical levels, starter chemical kits for chlorine and bromine-maintained spa or hot tubs, water circulation, hardware maintenance, and safety measures.
+We have included all the hot tub maintenance supplies you need to have a wonderful soak throughout the cold seasons.

 A. How to Clean a Hot Tub